 Page Number

-1 Introduction 3
+1. Introduction 3

-2 The council's responsibilities 4
+2. The council's responsibilities 4

-3 The purpose of a governance framework 4
+3. The purpose of a governance framework 5

-4 The Isle of Wight Council's governance framework 5
+4. The Isle of Wight's governance framework 5

+5. Assessment of the longer-term disruption and consequences arising from the coronavirus pandemic 12

+6. Financial Management Code 2019 12

-5 The annual review of effectiveness 10
+7. The annual review of effectiveness 13

-6 Governance issues and action plan 11
+8. Governance issues and action plan 15

-Appendix A: Local governance framework
+Addendum A: Local governance framework